microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 When set to Never, the `ScrollingView` pretends there is no zoomable outer scroller and overzooms.

+### ScrollingView.CurrentAnchor property

+Gets the most recently chosen UIElement for scroll anchoring after a layout pass, or null.

 ### ScrollingView.HorizontalAnchorRatio (and VerticalAnchorRatio) property

 Gets or sets ratio within the viewport where the anchor element is selected.
 Defaults to zero.